-Young people in particular are greatly influenced by their sense of what is normal and attractive, which is in turn influenced by the imagery and social meaning attached to different behaviours.1 Indeed it is the exaggerated ‘normalisation’ of smoking that underlies much of the advocacy against tobacco depictions in movies and other popular media.
+Young people in particular are greatly influenced by their sense of what is normal and attractive, which is in turn influenced by the imagery and social meaning attached to different behaviours.1 It has been the exaggerated ‘normalisation’ of smoking that underlies much of the advocacy against tobacco depictions in movies and other popular media.
 ‘Denormalisation of smoking’ is a phrase used in tobacco control to refer essentially to the erosion of community acceptance and tolerance for smoking.
-While there have been significant declines in the prevalence and advertising of smoking over the last few decades, and a diminishing number of places in which smoking is permitted, there are still many instances where smoking takes place in the community or is portrayed in media and youth culture.
+While the advertising of tobacco products has declined markedly over the last few decades, and number of places in which smoking is permitted has dwindled, there are still many instances where smoking takes place in the community or is portrayed in media and other aspects of popular culture.

-The tendency for young people to often overestimate the prevalence of smoking in the population also suggests that normative perceptions about smoking may lag behind the reality.
-For example, research undertaken for the Smarter than Smoking project in Western Australia in 2004 found that teenagers significantly overestimated the prevalence of smoking both among adults and among other teenagers, and were more likely to overestimate prevalence if they were from a lower socio-economic status (SES) or Indigenous background.2 While the prevalence of smoking is in fact higher among people of lower SES or Indigenous background, this did not seem to fully explain the extent to which young people from these population groups overestimated smoking, hence supporting the hypothesis that smoking remains not just more common but also more normal and acceptable among such priority population groups.2
+The tendency for young people to overestimate the prevalence of smoking in the population suggests that normative perceptions about smoking may lag behind reality.
+A 2004 Australian study found that teenagers significantly overestimated the prevalence of smoking both among adults and among other teenagers, and were more likely to overestimate prevalence if they were from a lower socio-economic status (SES) or Indigenous background.2 While the prevalence of smoking was in fact higher among people of lower SES or Indigenous background, this did not seem to fully explain the extent to which young people from these population groups overestimated smoking, hence supporting the hypothesis that smoking remains not just more common but also more normal and acceptable among such priority population groups.2

-Normative beliefs about smoking were deconstructed further in a quantitative experimental study by Wakefield and colleagues3 as part of a broader study into the effects of tobacco point-of-sale advertising on children.
-Perceived prevalence of smoking was assessed in this study by asking participants how many out of 100 a) classmates in their year level, b) high school students, and c) adults, they thought smoked cigarettes at least once a week.
+In a 2006 Australian study, perceived prevalence of smoking was assessed by asking participants how many out of 100 a) classmates in their year level, b) high school students, and c) adults, they thought smoked cigarettes at least once a week.
 Other normative measures include questions to gauge perceived approval of smoking (by asking students how much they agreed or disagreed with various attributes to describe smokers (e.g. ‘A teenager who smokes cigarettes seems … cool, successful, smart, healthy, athletic, and popular’), and an item relating to perceived approval (extent to which they agreed or disagreed that most high school/their age students ‘think it’s ok to smoke cigarettes once in a while’.
 The study found that, on average, students thought about 30% of students their age smoked at least once a week (an overestimate), with those exposed to cigarette advertising or display as part of the experimental study estimating a higher proportion of smoking among both high school students and adults, compared to those not exposed.3

-Factors identified in the literature as contributing to children's mis-estimation of smoking prevalence include age (younger more likely to overestimate), sex (female), number of friends who smoke, exposure to levels of smoking in the home, and their own smoking status.4,5 In an interesting prospective study undertaken in The Netherlands, overestimation of smoking prevalence across three time points was predicted by having a predominantly smoking peer group, a best friend who smokes, and by having at least one parent who smokes.6 Overestimation of smoking prevalence was also associated with smoking status (i.e. regular smoking) at the third time point.6
+Factors identified in the literature as contributing to young people’s mis-estimation of smoking prevalence include age (younger more likely to overestimate), sex (female), number of friends who smoke, exposure to levels of smoking in the home, and their own smoking status.9 10 In an interesting prospective study undertaken in The Netherlands, overestimation of smoking prevalence across three time points was predicted by having a predominantly smoking peer group, a best friend who smokes, and by having at least one parent who smokes.11 Overestimation of smoking prevalence was also associated with smoking status (i.e. regular smoking) at the third time point.11

 While quantitative studies have tended to empirically examine factors associated with overestimates of smoking prevalence, qualitative research undertaken in Western Australia for the Smarter than Smoking project asked young people to estimate adult and peer smoking relevance and then asked them what they based their estimates on.2 Participants in the focus groups indicated they based their prevalence estimates either on who they knew/mixed with (this included sphere of family contacts), or what they observed around them in the community.
 Ironically, smoking has in some ways become more visible in the community as a consequence of tightening bans on indoor or on-premise smoking.